zwoefler/data-is-aweseome/DATA_PROJECTS/deliveries_car_manufacturers/README.md

 ## Lessons learned
-VW made a mistake...
+VW supposedly made a mistake...
 Or I didn't find the corrct footnote.
 Many aggregated numbers by region are missing 100 vehicles.

 Take a look at "July 2022"